-The next in rank in the construction appraisal is the BirdRock Home Premium Double which uses masonite (hardboard) to create the structure of the square bins.
+The next in rank in the construction appraisal is the BirdRock Home Premium Double, which uses masonite (hardboard) to create the structure of the square bins.
 While this is not our preferred material, it is certainly better than the models like the Simple Houseware Foldable and Simple Houseware Double that use cardboard for the structural elements in their builds.
-Despite the lack if internal structure, the Lifewit 72L is constructed of a heavy terylene cotton that is coated internally with PEVA (a plastic material that acts as a water barrier).
+Despite the lack of internal structure, the Lifewit 72L is constructed of heavy terylene cotton that is coated internally with PEVA (a plastic material that acts as a water barrier).
 We favor the Lifewit's construction materials, including its stout canvas handles.

 Placing value on a laundry hamper's capacity is a subjective exercise.
-As such we do not rate these products but rather measure and list their capacities.
+As such, we do not rate these products but rather measure and list their capacities.
 All the products here reviewed can accommodate a single standard laundry load, some much more.
 For example, the Household Essentials Double Hamper is a behemoth at 145.6 liters.
 Close on its heels is the BirdRock Home Premium Double, boasting 143 liters.
-On the other end of the spectrum are the DOKEHOM and the KEEPJOY XL at 41.6 and 40 liters respectively.
+On the other end of the spectrum are the DOKEHOM and the KEEPJOY XL at 41.6 and 40 liters, respectively.

-The larger hampers are often best suited to families, couples or those that prefer to do laundry in bulk.
+The larger hampers are often best suited to families, couples, or those that prefer to do laundry in bulk.
 Conversely, the smaller models will likely appeal to those that have to transport their clothes to a laundry facility or like to clean their clothes one load at a time.
 Models like the Lifewit 71L (71 liters) and the Birdrock Home Compact Corner (53 liters) split the difference.

-For the purposes of this review, design refers to the number of compartments in the hamper including pockets for storing detergent, and whether or not the unit has a lid.
+For the purposes of this review, design refers to the number of compartments in the hamper, including pockets for storing detergent, and whether or not the unit has a lid.
 Starting with the later design feature, the BirdRock Home Premium Double and Compact Corner, the Simple Houseware Double and the Household Essentials Double Hamper all have lids covering their compartments.
 Additionally, all of the above models have removable lids.

 Those models with double bins supporting pre-wash organization are the BirdRock Home Premium Double, Simple Houseware Double, and the Household Essentials Double Hamper.
 As mentioned above, these models are among the largest capacity as well.
-While all the double bin models have lids, the BirdRock Home Compact Corner and the DOKEHOM are single bin models with lids, or drawstrings closures in the latter's case.
+While all the double bin models have lids, the BirdRock Home Compact Corner and the DOKEHOM are single bin models with lids or drawstrings closures in the latter's case.
 Finally, the Handy Laundry Mesh Pop Up hamper is the only model that has organizational pockets in addition to a clothes bin.

-The options metric refers specifically to the color and pattern option available to the consumer.
-Those models that offer color options make it easy to match the hamper to the laundry room, bathroom or bedroom decor.
-The Simple Houseware Foldable offers consumers the most color options (beige, black, brown, blue, red, dark gray, gray, pink, turquoise), but the Simple Houseware Double with Lid is a near second (beige, black, brown, blue, red, dark gray, pink).
+The options metric refers specifically to the color and pattern options available to the consumer.
+Those models that offer color options make it easy to match the hamper to the laundry room, bathroom, or bedroom decor.
+The Simple Houseware Foldable offers consumers the most color options (beige, black, brown, blue, red, dark gray, gray, pink, turquoise), but the Simple Houseware Double With Lid is a near second (beige, black, brown, blue, red, dark gray, pink).
 The Lifewit 72L also offers a number of options (gray, pink, blue, and black stripes on white), as does the Household Essentials (black, grey, brown chevron, sand, cobblestone, and coffee), the Handy Laundry Store Mesh (black, white, red, and blue) and the BirdRock Home Premium Double (brown, gray, and black).
 The remaining units come in just one color.

 This hands-on review of laundry hampers evaluates several of the top products on the market.
 Specifically, we measure the capacity, evaluate the construction materials, assess design features, and list color options of each model.
-While many hampers look similar when shopping online — or even in a brick and mortar store — we can tell you that when you line them up side-by-side they do not all meet reasonable expectations of performance and durability.
+While many hampers look similar when shopping online — or even in a brick and mortar store — we can tell you that when you line them up side-by-side, they do not all meet reasonable expectations of performance and durability.
 The above review does the hamper sorting so you can get on to sorting laundry.

 — Nick Miley and Austin Palmer